swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 > **Rationale**: Arguments on the wrapper attribute are expected to never be changed by the caller.
 However, it is not possible to enforce this today, so property-wrapper parameters cannot support additional arguments in the attribute until there is a mechanism for for per-declaration shared state for property wrappers.

+Non-instance methods cannot use property wrappers that require the enclosing self subscript.

+> **Rationale**: Non-instance methods do not have an enclosing `self` instance, which is required for the local computed property that represents `wrappedValue`.

 ## Source compatibility